fxbriol/fxbriol.github.io/_pages/group.md

 author_profile: true
 ---

+I have the privilege of working with a great team students; see below for the current students in my group and some of the students I have previously supervised who are now doing research elsewhere.

 ## Current Students

-I am currently supervising the following great team of PhD students:

 <div id="team" class="col-sm-12">